Romans-I-XVI/Roku-gameEngine/README.md

 ##### End() as Void

 This will end your game.
-All existing instances will be destroyed before exiting (meaning onDestroy() will be called).
+All existing entities will be destroyed before exiting (meaning onDestroy() will be called).

 ##### Pause() as Void

 This will pause your game.
-Note: all instances that have _pauseable = false_ will continue to execute.
+Note: all entities that have _pauseable = false_ will continue to execute.
 Also keep in mind that onDrawBegin, onDrawEnd, and onDrawGui are _always_ executed even when the game is paused.

 ##### Resume() as Dynamic